diarsobbbbb/responsive_design/README.md

 4. **Editing the Project**

-- Open index.html and make changes.
+- Open index.html and style.css to make changes.
 The browser will automatically refresh with your updates